fansua/PeriodicTableParser/README.md

 0. go to your home directory and type git clone https://github.com/fansua/PeriodicTableParser.git
 1. type: cd periodictableparser ---- takes you in the periodcitabler parser directory
-2. type: mvn clean install  ---   builds the entire project
+2. type: mvn clean install  ---   builds the entire project( Once this has finished executed, the .json and .xml files will be available in the following directory: ~/
 3. type: cd  karaf/target/assembly/bin  ---- takes you to the folder that contains the karaf executable
 4. type: ./karaf - runs the karaf instance(wait a while or hit enter)
 5. Once inside the karaf terminal,  type: log:tail | grep PeriodictableparserProvider